Back to blog

 dx build --platform web --ssg

 Static-site-generation is built on a new feature in Dioxus called incremental-site-generation (ISG).
 ISG is a technique similar to static-site-generation where the server generates pages on demand and caches them on the system filesystem.
-This allows the server to cache huge amounts of pages (for something like a school’s facebook directory or an ecommerce site with thousands of products) that get periodically invalidated.
+This allows the server to cache huge amounts of pages (for something like a school’s facebook directory or an e-commerce site with thousands of products) that get periodically invalidated.
 ISG is a somewhat advanced technique but is required to enable when using static-site-generation:

 fn main() {